Visiting our hospitals

 If we feel you could be seen elsewhere, we will ask you to do so and advise you on the most appropriate place to go.
 If you then decide to stay, please be aware that you could be waiting a long time to be seen.

 Please treat all staff with respect during this busy time.
-Thank you for your support, and we would like to apologise for any inconvenience caused.
+Thank you for your patience and support.